Josh Johnson (quarterback): Sacramento Mountain Lions

-Johnson played for the Sacramento Mountain Lions of the United Football League in 2012.
-Johnson played in 2 games before the league folded.
+Johnson signed with the Sacramento Mountain Lions of the United Football League on September 19, 2012.
+He started the season opener against the Omaha Nighthawks but exited the game with a knee contusion, causing him to miss the next two weeks.
+Johnson returned to start against the Virginia Destroyers, completing 13 of 22 passes for 159 yards in a 20–17 victory.
+He appeared in two games overall during the 2012 season before the league suspended operations following Week 4.

 Cleveland Browns

-On December 26, 2012, the Cleveland Browns announced they signed Johnson after injuries to Brandon Weeden and Colt McCoy.
-After an injury to starter Thad Lewis, Johnson played for one snap in a Week 17 loss to the Pittsburgh Steelers.
+On December 26, 2012, the Cleveland Browns announced that they signed Johnson after injuries to Brandon Weeden and Colt McCoy.
+After an injury to starter Thad Lewis, Johnson played for one snap in the regular season finale against the Pittsburgh Steelers.
 The single snap resulted in a sack fumble.